smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 Ignored in this state.

-5.3.
-Processing events in wait-PID state
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-5.3.1.
-Receiving PID
-''''''''''''''''''''

-Processing depends on states of PR and NSI flags.
-In more details, first, PR is checked.
-  * PR is set: only upper bound of LSPIDR are set to PID;
-  * PR is not set: both lower and upper bound of LSPIDR are set to PID;

-Then NSI flag is checked.
-  * NSI flag set: SAGDP changes its state to "idle";
-  * NSI flag is not set: SAGDP changes its state to "wait-remote";

-5.3.2.
-Timer
-''''''''''''

-Ignored in this state.

-5.3.3.
-Receiving an HLP packet that is "first"; or receiving an HLP packet that is "intermediate"; or receiving an HLP packet that is "terminating"; or Receiving a request to resend LSP; or receiving an UP packet with flag "New-Packet"; or receiving an UP packet with flag "Resent-Packet"
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-If any of these events happen in wait-remote state, consistency of data processing is broken.
-If implemented on Master, an error must e reported to the higher level protocol, and SAGDP transits to "idle" state.
-If implemented on Slave, system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.

 5.4.
 Processing events in wait-remote state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 5.4.1.
 Receiving an UP packet
 '''''''''''''''''''''''''''''

-A received UP packet can be either a new packet, or a repetetion of a previously last-received packet.
+A received UP packet can be either a new packet, or a repetition of a previously last-received packet.
 In the latter case a last sent packet is resent; in the former case processing of this event is different at Mater's and Slave's side in a part when the packet is not a subsequent packet within a current chain.
 The received packet is processed as follows:

 **At Master's side**, processing depends on the status of the packet in chain.
   * Error Message: payload of the packet is reported to a higher level protocol with its status, and SAGDP changes its state to idle.
-  * "First": chain consistency is verified by comparison of PPID of the packet with LSPIDR.
+  * "First": chain id in the packet is compared to LRCID.
-     * PPID is below the LSPIDR: a repeated packet has been received.
-The Last Sent Packet is re-sent, and SAGDP changes its state to Wait-PID (with flags PR set and NSI not set).
+     * chain ID in the packet is equal to LRCID: a repeated packet has been received; SAGDP requests a new Packet ID, updates upper bound of LSPIDR with received Packet ID, the Last Sent Packet is re-sent together with its Packet ID; SAGDP does not change its state.
-     * PPID is within LSPIDR: unexpected (received "new" packet is a response to the last sent packet); the packet is ignored.
-     * PPID is above LSPID (chain is broken): the packet is ignored.
+	 * chain ID in the packet is not equal to LRCID: unexpected; ignored; SAGDPdoes not change its state.
-  * "Intermediate": chain consistency is verified by comparison of PPID of the packet with LSPIDR.
+  * "Intermediate": PPID of the packet is compared to LSPIDR and PSPIDR as follows.
+     * PPID is below the LSPIDR and below PSPIDR: packet is ignored; SAGDP does not change its state.
-     * PPID is below the LSPIDR: a repeated packet has been received.
-The Last Sent Packet is re-sent, and SAGDP changes its state to Wait-PID.
+     * PPID is below the LSPIDR and within PSPIDR: SAGDP requests a new Packet ID, updates upper bound of LSPIDR with received Packet ID, the Last Sent Packet is re-sent together with its Packet ID; SAGDP does not change its state.
      * PPID is within LSPIDR (received packet is a response to the last sent packet): packet PID is saved as a current value of LRPID, payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to wait-local.
      * PPID is above LSPID (chain is broken): the packet is ignored.
   * "Terminating": chain consistency is verified by comparison of PPID of the packet with LSPID.